zefengw/mobilenetplus/instructions/instructions.md

 - Implement Firebase authentication for login/signup
 - Store all user data in Firebase
 - Utilize existing login and signup pages
+- 2.1: After the user registers, they should be automatically logged in
+- 2.2: After the user is logged in, the button that takes the user to the login page should be changed to a dropdown menu that displays the options of Admin Dashboard (depending on if the user is an admin or not) and Logout.
+The styles should be consistent with the rest of the app.

 ## 3. Admin Dashboard Implementation
-- Create new admin dashboard
+- Create new admin dashboard (Can be done through Firebase if possible)
 - Implement role-based access control for selected users
-- Enable CRUD operations for products via admin dashboard
+- Enable CRUD operations for all products (Mobile, Internet, TV, Security, Accessories) via admin dashboard

 ### 3.1 Admin Dashboard Navigation
 The admin dashboard should include a sidebar with the following pages: